Britain's fresh food supply at risk until Dover backlog cleared | Business

 Britain's fresh food supply at risk until Dover backlog cleared

-The main products seen at risk are lettuce, salad leaves, cauliflowers, broccoli, citrus fruit, raspberries and strawberries.
-Supermarket groups have said they have plenty of supplies for the Christmas holiday but are concerned about availability next week, particularly if no free trade deal with the EU is secured by Jan.
-1.
+The main products at risk are lettuce, salad leaves, cauliflowers, broccoli, citrus fruit, raspberries and strawberries.
+Supermarket groups have said they have plenty of supplies for the Christmas holiday but are concerned about availability next week.
+They also fear border disruption after Jan.
+1 even if a free trade deal with the EU is agreed.

+"Availability-wise we should be okay until Wednesday/Thursday next week - after this the backlog at the ports will begin to kick in," said one source at a big supermarket group, on condition of anonymity.
+Some have started to use air freight to bring fresh produce from southern Spain and north Africa to plug the gaps until the backlog at the border eases.

-They are facing record Christmas demand because of COVID-19 restrictions on the hospitality industry and on travel and there are fears of panic buying.
-However, they have said customer behaviour has in the main been rational so far with shoppers supplementing their normal Christmas purchases with one or two extra items, such as pasta and toilet roll.
+Supermarkets face record Christmas demand because of COVID-19 restrictions on the hospitality industry and on travel and there are fears of panic-buying.
+While big queues snaked around stores on what is one of the busiest food shopping days of the year, supermarket groups said customer behaviour has mostly been rational, with shoppers supplementing their normal Christmas purchases with one or two extra items, such as pasta and toilet roll.

-Despite this, Tesco has reintroduced some customer buying limits on toilet roll, hand wash, rice and eggs.
+Despite this, market leader Tesco has reintroduced some customer buying limits on toilet roll, hand wash, rice and eggs.
 It already had limits on flour, dried pasta, baby wipes and anti-bacterial wipes.

 - READ MORE ON: